Chile: UN chief demands probe into protester deaths | DW | 21.10.2019

-Five people have died after a garment factory outside of Santiago was set ablaze, bringing the death toll from a wave of unrest to eight.
+At least five people have died after a garment factory outside of Santiago was set ablaze, bringing the death toll from a wave of unrest to at least eight.
 Protests led by students began last week over a metro fare hike.

 UN human rights chief, Michelle Bachelet, on Monday called for an independent probe into protester deaths during weekend demonstrations, citing "disturbing allegations" of excessive use of force by security services.